 Choose manilla, top-tab, 1/3-cut folders.
 You can buy a box of 100 for less than $10.
 You can either write directly on the tab or use basic folder labels.
 A good option is Avery's white file folder labels for laser or inkjet printers.

 Binder clips are a very useful organizational tool.
-You'll want to keep some on hand in small, medium and large.
+You'll want to keep some on hand in small, medium, and large.
 They're great for keeping project resources all together, organizing materials to be distributed at meetings or training classes, or corralling documents prior to filing them.
-On a personal note, you can use binder clips to keep bills to be paid all together or organizing coupons to be used at the grocery store.
+On a personal note, you can use binder clips to keep bills to be paid all together, or for organizing coupons to be used at the grocery store.

 Binders will never be a good organizational tool if all of your papers and notes are simply loose inside.
 Keeping a 3-hole punch at your desk will ensure documents get punched and filed in the appropriate section of the binder on a regular basis.